 Credit: Dinosaur Bar-B-Que

-This barbecue phenom now stretches from Brooklyn to Troy to Buffalo and even out of state, but the original Dinosaur Bar-B-Que was founded right here in Syracuse in 1988.
+This barbecue phenom stretches from Brooklyn to Troy to Buffalo, but the original Dinosaur Bar-B-Que was founded right here in Syracuse in 1988.
 Your best bet is a combination plate so you can sample multiple types of meat (St. Louis ribs, pulled pork, brisket, chicken, sausage, wings, shrimp) and sides (including beans, fries, chili, coleslaw, macaroni salad, and applesauce).

 8 pm: Catch a Show or a Game